14 unforgettable sights in Normandy – France

 8. The Bayeux Tapestry

-Bayeuxthe tapestry is not a tapestry, but a giant embroidered canvas that is considered one of the most significant works of art from the Middle Ages.
-It is believed to have been created in 1070 to depict the events leading up to the Norman conquest of England.
+The Bayeux Tapestry is not a tapestry, but a gigantic embroidered canvas that is considered one of the most significant works of art from the Middle Ages.
+It is believed to have been created in 1070 to depict the events leading up to the Norman Conquest of England.

 The canvas is 70 meters long and 50 centimeters high and can be visited in a museum in the city of Bayeux.
 Well worth a visit!